O Zhang: Criticisms

-Some critics see the works as manipulative and claim that the girls look like “Thai Lolitas,” while others argue that it is necessary to realize that the work feeds into common stereotypes and concepts of political correctness, thus making the images more than they are and asking the viewer not to submit their interpretations to stereotypes.
+Some critics see the works as manipulative and claim that the girls look like "Thai Lolitas," while others argue that it is necessary to realize that the work feeds into common stereotypes and concepts of political correctness, thus making the images more than they are and asking the viewer not to submit their interpretations to stereotypes.

 The World is Yours (But Also Ours)

 Zhang's project, The World is Yours (But Also Ours), completed in July–August 2008, was shown at the Frieze Art Fair 2008 and the CRG Gallery, NY in December 2008.
-The images depict Chinese youth wearing American style tee-shirts featuring "Chinglish" statements and bordered with Chinese Cultural Revolution -era propaganda slogans.
+The images depict Chinese youth wearing American style tee-shirts featuring "Chinglish" statements and bordered with Cultural Revolution-era propaganda slogans.
 In doing so the series visually captures conflicts in modern-day Chinese culture, such as communist legacy vs. recent rapid economic development and traditional culture vs. western popular culture, thus encapsulating the identity crisis facing Chinese youth and modern China.